- What is Data Visualization?

 - Try different charts and select the one which helps in getting clear insights.

-- Apply colors, various sizes, scales, shapes, and labels to improve your visualization.
+- Apply colours, various sizes, scales, shapes, and labels to improve your visualization.

-- What are the steps involved in 3D Transformation of data visualisation?
+Q.3: What are the steps involved in the 3D Transformation of data visualisation?

 The general steps are: